Sioux Falls Thrive is developing a demonstration initiative called Kid Link with direction from Thrive’s Food Security Action Team.

 Kid Link Riverside will:

-- Interact with all Riverside community members with dignity and respect
+- Build relationships in the Riverside community with dignity and respect.

-- Engage the Riverside community in identifying wants and needs
+- Engage the Riverside community in identifying wants, needs and potential solutions.

 - Identify needs and wants of LBA families